NGaikwad99/CompTIASecPlus-Prep/All modules.md

 * **Dependencies** must be idenitified and documented to ensure all information is available for future reference.

 #### Documentation
-Documentation is essential to collate information regarding all implemented changes for future reference.
-It includes the current configuration of systems and is essential when there is a need to revert a change or rebuild a system.
-Documentation provides details such as the purpose of the change, its owner and an explanation of the modifications applied.
-Traditionally, changes were documented on paper.
-This has now been replaced with a formal and digitized configuration management system.
-It is crucial to ensure that all documentation is timely updated including diagrams, guidelines, policies and procedures.
+* Essential to collate information regarding all implemented changes for future reference.
+* Includes the current configuration of systems and is essential when there is a need to revert a change or rebuild a system.
+* Provides details such as the purpose of the change, its owner and an explanation of the modifications applied.
+* Paper documents now replaced with formal and digitized configuration management system.
+* Ensure all documentation is timely updated including diagrams, guidelines, policies and procedures.

 #### Version control
-Version control allows tracking of changes and makes rollback a quicker process.
-Developers and users leverage version control tools such as Git to access latest versions of software and manage changes throughout the release process.
-A labelling o numberign system helps differentiate software sets and configurations.
-For instance, a software applications starts at version 1.
-A set of minor changes result in version 1.1, 1.2 while a set of major changes provides version 2.
+* Allows tracking of changes and makes rollback a quicker process.
+* Developers and users can access latest versions of software and manage changes throughout the release process.
+* A labelling or numbering system helps differentiate software sets, versions, and configurations.

-### Explain the importance of using appropriate cryptographic solutions
+### Cryptographic solutions
 #### Public key infrastructure (PKI)
 Public key infrastructure facilitates communication between two arbitrary systems using asymmetric cryptography, symmetric cryptography, hashing and digital certificates.
 * **Public key** is typically used for encryption of a message.
 In the case of digital signatures, it is used for decryption of the encrypted hashed message.